babylonchain/btc-staker/docs/create-phase1-staking.md

 ]
 ```

-The BTC staker public key can be derived from the `desc` property by using jq to
+The BTC staker public key can be derived from the `desc` property.
-reduce it by using the following command:
+You can use the `jq` utility to reduce it as follows:

 ```shell
 bitcoin-cli -datadir=1 -rpcwallet=btc-staker listunspent | jq -r '.[0].desc | split("]") | .[-1] | split(")") | .[0] | .[2:]'